 Obviously Tau Sigma membership makes a great bullet point on your resume but beyond that, we try to provide leadership opportunities to our members.
 You can run for a spot on our executive board, lead a committee or just be an active member with other high achieving students.
 We encourage feedback from our members as well.
 How do you think we can better support the transfer student population at Appalachian.

 Every fall, Tau Sigma national awards scholarships but you need to be an active member to get one.
-In fall 2014, they awarded thirty seven scholarships totaling more than $52,000 in scholarships ranging from $750 to $2,500.
+In fall 2018, they awarded fifty-nine scholarships totaling $100,000 ranging from $500 to $5,000.

 What if a member's GPA falls below 3.5?
 Does this person lose their membership?